HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 ### `<label>` element

-The `<label>` element is the most effective way of providing accessible names to input fields (or <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Learn/Forms/Basic_native_form_controls">form controls</a>) in a form.
+The `<label>` element is the most effective way of providing accessible names to input fields (or [form controls](https://developer.mozilla.org/en-US/docs/Learn/Forms/Basic_native_form_controls)) in a form.
 One can link a `<label>` to a form control programmatically using the `for` attribute.
 The `for` attribute should contain the value of the `id` attribute of the form control element that you want to link it with.
 For example:

 ```html
 <label for="email">Email</label>